DFE-Digital/manage-courses-api/README.md

-# Search and Compare API project
+# Manage Courses API project

 ## About

 This repo provides a dotnet core solution containing:

-* An API for managing course data.
+* An API for managing courses data.
 * A Domain to describe the managing course data.
 * Regression tests.